 The Problem with Michigan’s New PIP Choice Auto Insurance Options

-Last week, we shared a recent interview between WKTV Journal in Focus and Grand Rapids auto accident attorney, Tom Sinas.
+We’ve previously shared an interview between WKTV Journal in Focus and Grand Rapids auto accident attorney, Tom Sinas.
 In the first installment of this lengthy interview, which spanned multiple topics, Tom discussed the significant changes no-fault medical providers can expect beginning July 1 under Michigan’s new auto no-fault law.
 You can read that full article here.
 In this second edition, Tom dives into the concerning problem with Michigan’s new PIP choice auto insurance options.
 Tom explains the many changes and concerns regarding the new levels of personal injury protection (PIP) benefits motorists can now purchase.

 How Michigan Auto Insurance Claims Work – Before and After No-Fault Reform

-As a reminder, a person accesses no-fault PIP benefits through their own auto insurance provider.
+AAs a reminder, a person accesses no-fault PIP benefits through their own auto insurance provider.
 No-fault PIP benefits compensate for medical expenses incurred due to the accident.
-However, now, people have the option of choosing less than lifetime no-fault PIP benefits and can opt instead for capped medical expense reimbursement.
-In these types of instances, that could leave the driver responsible for the crash on the line for the other motorists’ excess medical bills.
-So, let’s look at the below example to understand how this new scenario works.
+However, Consumers now have the option of choosing less than lifetime no-fault PIP benefits and can opt instead for capped medical expense reimbursement.
+In these instances, that could leave the driver responsible for the crash on the hook for the other motorists’ excess medical bills.
+So, let’s look at the example below to understand how this new scenario works.

 Example: Sam and Paul get into an auto accident and Sam is injured.
-The police report declares Paul at fault for the collision.
 Prior to the accident, Sam chose a limited medical expense coverage level of $250,000.
 Sam’s injuries are extensive and he accrues $500,000 in medical bills.
-Because Paul was found to be at fault for the crash, Sam is able to pursue a claim against Paul for compensation for all of his medical bills in excess of $250,000 (which is his own policy limit) under Michigan’s new auto insurance law, whereas before 2019, he would have obtained full compensation for his medical bills through his own no-fault policy.
+If Paul is found to be at fault for the crash, Sam is able to pursue a claim against Paul for compensation for all of his medical bills in excess of $250,000 (which is his own policy limit) under Michigan’s new auto insurance law.
+Before 2019, he would have obtained full compensation for his medical bills through his own no-fault policy.

 Tom Sinas’ interview with WKTV Journal in Focus